Algebraic Goodwillie spectral sequence: Introduction

 where $x\in \pi_t(D_1(\free(\Sigma^{l}\kk)))=\pi^s_t\free(\Sigma^l\kk)$ is a (stable) homotopy class, a generator $\nu_i^{\e} \in \Lambda$ acts on the right by the composition, and

 is induced by the map $\overline{x}\colon \Sigma^{\infty}\free(\Sigma^t \kk)\to \Sigma^{\infty}\free(\Sigma^l\kk)$ which represents the homotopy class $x\in \pi_t(D_1(\free(\Sigma^{l}\kk)))$.

 We identify the second summand in the formula~\eqref{equation: leibniz, intro} by using a \emph{James periodicity argument}.
-We review the James periodicity and its applications to the functor calculus in Section~\ref{section: james periodicity}.
-We finish the proof of Theorem~\ref{theorem: D, intro} by the induction on the length of an admissible monomial.
+We review James periodicity and its applications to functor calculus in Section~\ref{section: james periodicity}.
+We finish the proof of Theorem~\ref{theorem: D, intro} by induction on the length of an admissible monomial.